 How about: Home Page > Estoril Sights > Estoril Beaches > Lisbon to Estoril > Estoril day trips

-Estoril is a stylish and fashionable Portuguese beach resort that is situated on the beautiful coastline that extends to the west of Lisbon.
-Estoril strikes the perfect balance between Portuguese charm and excellent tourist facilities, to create the ideal destination for those tourists who want more than just great beaches for their holiday.
-The town boasts fine restaurants, world-class hotels and the largest casino of the Iberian Peninsula, all of which provide Estoril with a prosperous atmosphere and a reputation for exclusivity.
+Estoril is a stylish and sophisticated resort town, situated on the beautiful Costa do Estoril coastline.
+The town strikes the perfect balance between Portuguese charm and outstanding tourist facilities, to create the ideal destination, if you want more than just great beaches for your holiday.

 Highlights of Estoril